lo-maxwell/react-virtual-garden/design-doc.md

 ## In Progress

-- Redesigining UI components for a better user experience
+- Redesigning UI components for a better user experience
 - Adding geese (sorry, they're only here in spirit right now)